 Preheat the oven to 350 degrees.

-Combine 1 cup of sugar with 1 cup of flour in a large bowl.
+Combine 1 cup of sugar with the flour in a large bowl.

 Stir in the milk, then the melted butter.
 Mix until well-combined.

 Pour onto the bottom of a greased 9 x 9 inch baking dish.

 Distribute the berries throughout the top.
 They’ll sink in further as they bake.